List of Metro (Minnesota) light rail stations

 Fares for Metro light rail service are the same as those for most Metro Transit bus services and include unlimited transfers to other light rail and bus routes within 2.5 hours from the time a fare is paid.
 Two exceptions exist for Metro light rail services: fares within (but not between) downtown zones are less expensive than regular fares but may not be transferred; and there is no cost to ride between terminals 1 and 2 at the Minneapolis–Saint Paul International Airport (MSP).
 Many stations connect with rail or bus routes.
 The Target Field station provides a connection to the Northstar commuter rail line, while the Mall of America station allows for transfers to the Metro Red Line bus rapid transit service.
 The A Line bus rapid transit line connects with the 46th Street Blue Line station and the Snelling Avenue Green Line stop.
 Two Metro light rail stations – 30th Avenue and Fort Snelling – have designated park and ride lots.

-Extensions to both Metro lines are planned as of September 2017.
+Extensions to both Metro lines are planned as of 2023.
 The Blue Line extension will branch northward from the Target Field station, adding 11 stations to the line: two more in Minneapolis, two in Golden Valley, one each in Robbinsdale and Crystal, and five in Brooklyn Park.
 The Green Line extension will branch west from Target Field station and include 16 new stations: five in Minneapolis, three each in Saint Louis Park and Hopkins, one in Minnetonka, and four in Eden Prairie.
-In 2018, Streets.mn reported that the Blue Line extension was officially projected to be open in 2023, with the Green Line extension expected to be ready for passenger service the following year.
-However, while work on the Green Line extension was underway, an issue with securing right-of-way resulted in the need to rework the Blue Line extension's route which may delay the project's completion.
+The Green Line extension was originally intended to open in 2018 but, as of 2022, was delayed until 2027.
+Passenger service was planned to begin on the Blue Line extension in 2023, but an issue with securing right-of-way resulted in the need to rework the line's route, resulting in a new estimate of 2028.